nathan-abraham/Cpp-Astar-Visualization/README.md

 ![GIF Demo](demo.gif)

 ## Note
-The executable is dynamically-linked, meaning that it may not run on all computer.
+The executable is dynamically-linked, meaning that it may not run on all computers.